ebenagati/Portfolio/Spotify Project/README.md

 | Wretch 32     | Something                                       | 205   |

 **Listening Time**
-A query to determine how much time i've spent listening to songs on Spotify.
+<br/>A query to determine how much time i've spent listening to songs on Spotify.

 ```sql